Marinus H. van IJzendoorn

 Attachment across the life-span; epidemiology and neurobiology of child abuse and neglect; cross-cultural dimensions of parenting and child emotional development; meta-analysis; parenting; daycare; temperament; behavioral and molecular genetics of socio-emotional development; developmental epigenetics; differential susceptibility; moral development; biobehavioural family interventions; externalizing behavior problems; autism; child development in orphanages; adoption; oxytocin and parenting.

-Listed as Highly Cited Researcher in Psychology/Psychiatry 2016 and 2017 by Thomson Reuters
+Listed as Highly Cited Researcher in Psychology/Psychiatry 2016 – 2022 by Clarivate Analytics, formerly the IP & Science business of Thomson Reuters.

 Some recent publications